Welcome back to our Meet and Greet Monday! Today Her Adventures get to have a chat with Rachel Anne Galvan, GWT editor and writer.

 GWT: What’s the biggest lesson you’ve learned from travel that you’d like to pass on?

-Rachel: I have learnt that travelling as a woman brings forth a domino effect; a continuing of female inspiration and influence.
-As women, we have the moral and societal obligation to help our comrades be the best version of themselves, reach their goals, meet their aspirations, and be each others’ heroes.
-I’ve learned that by doing the thing I love the most — travelling — I can also help the feminist movement.
-I can support female-owned businesses, I can join female-led tours, I can promote female-powered charities and foundations.
-Travelling now, to me, is a way of life and an important tool of the movement and cause I fight for.
-I have learned that travelling can be more than sight-seeing and experiencing new cultures.
-I now hold the knowledge that I can both enjoy travelling and also use it as a medium to break down borders and educate myself and the people around me.
+Rachel: I have learnt that travelling as a woman creates a domino effect, a continuous ripple of female inspiration and influence.
+As women, we carry a moral and societal obligation to uplift one another, to help our comrades become the best version of themselves, reach their goals, pursue their aspirations, and be each other’s heroes.
+I’ve learnt that by doing the thing I love most, which is travelling, I can also contribute to the feminist movement.
+I can support female-owned businesses, join women-led tours, and promote female-powered charities and foundations.
+Travelling, to me now, is more than just a passion; it is a way of life and a meaningful tool in the movement I stand for.
+I have realised that it can be more than sightseeing and experiencing new cultures.
+I now understand that I can enjoy travelling while also using it as a medium to break down barriers, challenge norms, and educate both myself and the people around me.

 GWT: What’s your dream?
 What does your end game look like?

-Rachel: My dream is very straight-forward.
-It is to live a stable life while doing things I am passionate about.
-Perhaps, it is the steps to that goal that make it a little bit complicated.
-I want to have a fun day job, financial stability, and a regular travel routine.
-It looks mundane but it is actually harder than it sounds like.
-Nowadays, having a degree and being multilingual is no longer something that sets us apart.
-It’s a bonus, yes, but it is something millions of people already have acquired.
-Being ‘successful’ in today’s world feels like a lottery game now.
-So, I have to work extra hard to get the things I want and achieve the goals I set for myself.
-I want to visit all nations of the earth while maintaining a balanced home life with my family.
+Rachel: My dream is quite straightforward: to live a stable life while doing the things I’m passionate about.
+Perhaps it’s the steps towards that goal that make it a little more complicated.
+I want a fulfilling day job, financial stability, and a regular travel routine.
+It might sound mundane, but achieving that balance is far more difficult than it appears.
+These days, having a degree and being multilingual no longer sets us apart.
+It’s a bonus, certainly, but one that millions of others also possess.
+In today’s world, being ‘successful’ often feels like playing the lottery.
+That’s why I know I have to work even harder to reach my goals and build the life I envision.
+I want to explore every nation on earth while maintaining a grounded and meaningful home life with my family.
 That’s the dream.

 Follow Rachel on Instagram!